jerome-trc/vileboom/docs/animbg.md

 Nyan Doom supports new animated background and menu graphics via specific lumps.

 Only when both `start` and `end` animation lumps are present for a single entry, will those animation lumps take priority over the `original` lumps.
 Any lumps in-between the `start` and `end` lumps will also be included in the animation.
+Animations run at the same speed as the Menu Selector (`M_SKULL1/2`).

 Note there are no [widescreen](ws.md) versions for these animated lumps as they take priority over widescreen lumps.
 The lump priority is: `start/end animations` > `widescreen` > `original`.